stashed/docs/docs/addons/redis/helm/index.md

 #### Verify Restored Data

-Now, let's exec into the database pod and verify whether data actual data was restored or not,
+Now, let's exec into the database pod and verify whether data actual data has been restored or not,

 ```bash
 ❯ kubectl exec -it -n demo sample-redis-master-0 -- redis-cli -a $PASSWORD